DONATE NOW

 Presenter: Allison Augustyn

 Using Design Thinking for Strategic Planning.
 How can we set the course for an organization when the future feels uncertain?
-You will be provided pre-session materials to understand traditional strategic planning, while this live session will explore how to apply Design Thinking (aka Human Centered Design) to create a one-page, actionable strategic plan as we begin to answer the question: how can boards, staff, and community work together to meet the needs of the people we serve?
+You will be provided with pre-session materials to consider traditional strategic planning.
+Our live session will examine Design Thinking (which shares characteristics with Human Centered Design), a framework to explore innovative ways for boards, staff, and community to work together, and better meet the needs of the people we serve.

 Presenter: David Lawson